Karthikprasadm/Shimmy-Browser/BUILD_AND_DEPLOY.md

 5. Look for models with "(free)" in the name if you want free options
 6. Copy the model ID (e.g., `google/gemini-1.5-flash`) and use it in the extension configuration

+### Vision/Image Input Support

+**For screenshot features**, models must also support **vision/image input**:
+- Models without vision support will show: `"[404] No endpoints found that support image input"`
+- Recommended: Use Gemini models which support both tools and vision
+- Filter OpenRouter by both "tools" AND "vision" parameters

 ### Configuration
 Users must configure a compatible model in the extension's AI Settings:
 - Options → AI Settings → Add Provider
-- Select a model that supports tool use
+- Select a model that supports tool use (and vision for full functionality)
 - Models without tool use will show: "No endpoints found that support tool use"
+- Models without vision will show: "No endpoints found that support image input" when using screenshots

 **📋 Verified Models:** See [validated_agents.md](validated_agents.md) for a list of tested and verified models that work well with BrowserOS.